Cat named Page Turner now roams Bristol Public Library

 The coalition purchased 100 of “The Cats on my Block” children’s book and donated them throughout the community at local libraries and elementary schools.
 They have also given a copy to businesses, hospitals, and veterinarian offices, according to Bralick.

-“The book is the first of its kind, (and) explaining all about outdoor feral (free-roaming/ community) cats for children to understand what they are, how they are different from inside domestic cats, and how to care for them and take care of them,” Chris Bralick, president of the Elkhart County Feral Cat Coalition said.
+“The book is the first of its kind, (and) explaining all about outdoor feral (free-roaming or community) cats for children to understand what they are, how they are different from inside domestic cats, and how to care for them and take care of them,” Chris Bralick, president of the Elkhart County Feral Cat Coalition said.

 “We have also mailed a copy of the book to Spay-Neuter Services of Indiana (SNSI), and Bremen public library after they saw it and requested one,” said Bralick.
 “We have had several places do a nice display of the book, along with information about the cats.”